JamesCacioppo/JamesCacioppo.github.io/content/en/docs/Git/tagging.md

 date: 2023-01-30
 weight: 1
 description: >
   How to create and handle tags in Git.
-This page is a WIP.
 ---

 ## Creating tags